DJS593/Note-Taker/README.md

   * [Example](#example)

   ## Installation Instructions <a name="installation"></a>
-  A user will need to clone the repository "Note-Taker", run "npm install express" and sign-up for Heroku if they wish to deploy on the platform.
-A platform similar to Heroku is recommended to support the various API calls.
+  A user will need to clone the repository "Note-Taker", run "npm install express" and "npm install uuid."
+Since the application is utilizing API calls, a platform like Heroku is needed.

   ## Usage Instructions <a name="usage"></a>
   For any user who wishes to use a convenient tool for taking and storing notes.